"You can't teach a man anything.

 In October 2020 after nearly 19 years in robes.
 Dhammadhira transitioned from monastic to lay life.
 She continues to teach in Colorado Springs and other venues along the Front Range.

-"I love to experiment with a wide variety of meditation styles.
-I have benefited greatly from that.
-My interest in that started about 8 years ago.
-I started trying new techniques and eventually created my own techniques that have helped me immensely.
-I have experimented with over 300 techniques now.
-My aim in starting the weekly guided meditation is to share the results of my experiments "the best of the best," to benefit others just as they have benefited me and to help bring out the Buddha nature in us all.
+leads a guided meditation on Zoom every Thursday evening from 6:30 to 7:15.
+He loves to experiment with a wide variety of meditation styles and has benefited greatly from this.
+This interest started in 2013 when he began trying various techniques and eventually created his own that have helped him immensely.
+He has experimented with well over 400 techniques now.
+His aim in leading the weekly guided meditation is to share the results of his meditation experiments in order to benefit others just as it has benefited him, and to help bring out the Buddha nature in each one.
+John has written a book about this called “Exploring the Beauty Within” where he shares many meditation techniques that he has found to be highly effective.

 For more about John, see Board of Directors.